AI4SCR/graph-concept-learner/workflows/README.md

 In the example above nodes would have two attributes, namely the expression from marker "Ir193" and "Yb174", information which is contained in the (fold-wise-normalized) `so.X[<spl>]`.
 Alternatively one can use all columns from either `so.obs` or `so.X` by setting `obs_cols: all` and `X_cols: all` respectively.

-### Input 4: Pretraining Models and Hyperparameters
+### Input 4: pretraining Models and hyperparameters

 Before training a full GCL model individual GNNs are pretrained.
 This serves a double purpose; on one hand, we can define a zoo of models-hyperparameter combinations and choose the best-performing ones for our GCL.
-On the other hand, by saving checkpoints of these models we can train our GCL models with the best performing-pretrained GNN models, and finetune them while training the aggregator from scratch.
+On the other hand, by saving checkpoints of these models we can train our GCL models with the best performing-pretrained GNN models, and fine-tune them while training the aggregator from scratch.
 This was shown to improve performance.

 To define a zoo of models-hyperparameter combinations all a user needs to do is to specify a `<root>/prediction_tasks/<prediction_task>/normalized_with_<normalize_with>/configs/base_configs/pretrain_models_base_config.yaml`.
 Here is an example: